OutSystems/docs-odc/src/eap/reuse-elements.md

 * Library (producer) and a web or mobile app (consumer) -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
 Apps can’t be a producer when sharing Client and Server Actions.
 * Two libraries -- Libraries can be producers or consumers.

-Weak dependencies (for example, reusing a static entity) can exist between the following app types:.
+Weak dependencies (for example, reusing a static entity) can exist between the following app types:

 * Two web apps or mobile apps -- Web and mobile apps can share Service Actions, entities, status entities, and screens.